vmware-archive/AndroidIntelliJStarter/README.md

 Also see *Contributing back to Robolectric* below.

+Did you come here from the *Power User Instructions?* You might want to go back and pick up where you left off.

 ## 4. IntelliJ: Settings, Libraries, and SDKs
-Open YourProject in IntelliJ 10.5 or higher.
+** Open YourProject in IntelliJ 10.5 or higher.**

 ### Import IntellijSettings.jar
 Import support/IntellijSettings.jar to automatically configure your SDKs and other important settings: